 Many IT professionals refuse to support Microsoft Access.
 The databases are most often created by non-technical users, and the work required to maintain and update sloppy coding is seen as a wasted effort.

 Data is one of the most essential parts of the certification management process.
 If you can't receive support for your management solutions, then you put your organization at risk every moment of every day.

 Databases are incredibly complex, no matter how simple they appear to the layperson.
 If you are relying upon Microsoft Access, good luck when it comes time to upgrade to a new version.
 The smallest communication error between your old system and new could make the entire database crash.
 And when that happens, will you have the IT support you need to fix the problem?

 Robust customer support is one of the hallmark traits of ROC-P. Our team executes a thorough onboarding process with boards and staff, and continues to be highly available for your organization as you implement and grow.

-If your people, data, and finances are important, contact ROC-P today, and find out how our Certifying Board Management System (CBMS) can take your organization to new peaks of performance in as few as four weeks.
+If your people, data, and finances are important, contact ROC-P today, and find out how our Certification Management System (CMS) can take your organization to new peaks of performance in as few as four weeks.